 var btn = document.querySelector('.btn');

-Returns a reference to the button element and stores it in the btn variable.
+button element and stores it in the btn variable.

 btn.addEventListener('click', function(e) {